ansible/ansible/docs/docsite/rst/reference_appendices/python_3_support.rst

     $ ansible-playbook sample-playbook.yml

-Note that you can also use the :option:`-e` command line option to manually set the python interpreter when you run a command.
+Note that you can also use the `-e` command line option to manually set the python interpreter when you run a command.
 For example:

 .. code-block:: shell